 Where to stay in Delphi

-The town of Delphi is very small and primarily thrives on tourism.
-There are several accommodation options, and if you stay anywhere central, you'll find restaurants, cafes, and shops within a short walking distance.
+The town of Delphi is quite small and is largely driven by tourism.
+There are several accommodation options, and if you stay anywhere central, you’ll have everything you need within walking distance.

-We stayed at Artemis Hotel, a charming hotel with a great location, quadruple rooms (in addition to traditional doubles and triples), and a very attentive staff.
-Another cost-effective option with breathtaking views is the Fedriades Delphi Hotel (which also offers quadruple rooms).
+We stayed at Artemis Hotel, a charming hotel in a great location, with quadruple rooms (in addition to traditional doubles and triples) and very attentive staff.
+Another great value option with breathtaking views is the Fedriades Delphi Hotel, which also offers quadruple rooms.

 .